Art School Portfolio Four 1983-1997

 Fowl Lick Sin Bowl (1986-1987)

 This painting was finished during Christmas break at home.
 (Less distraction meant more concentration.)
-I was kind of lost in my direction, and realized that my buckshot scatter approach to artmaking was not working well in an art program designed to see linearity in one’s progress.
+I was kind of lost, and realized that my buckshot scatter approach to artmaking was not working well in an art program designed to see linearity in one’s progress.

 Almost everything from my first year of graduate study was destroyed.
 When I returned home again for the summer, things were about the change.